FlorianCliquet/ESIR/ESIR1/Java/What you should expect here.md

 Welcome to the ESIR1/Java folder!
 Here, you'll find our personal research materials on Java, including our collection of notes from books and online resources.

 ### Contents:
-- **Java Beginners Course Notes**: This document, "Java_Begginers_Course.pdf," is a compilation of notes derived from "Java Full Course for Free" by Bro Code (link: [Java Full Course for Free](https://www.youtube.com/watch?v=xk4_1vDrzzo)).
+- **Java Beginners Course Notes**: This document, "Java_Begginers_Course.pdf," is a compilation of notes derived from "[Java Full Course for Free](https://www.youtube.com/watch?v=xk4_1vDrzzo)" by Bro Code.
 It serves as an excellent resource for those looking to discover and understand Java from scratch.

 ### What to Expect:
 - **Personal Research Materials**: In addition to the course notes, you'll find various research materials, tutorials, and guides on Java programming, covering topics ranging from basic syntax to advanced concepts.